-- Physical Fitness Programs
+- Physical Fitness Program

 - Intramural Sports / Outdoor Sports Fields and Complexes

-- Aguatics Programs (Mission Training and Recreation Swimming)
+- Aquatics Programs (Mission Training and Recreation Swimming)

 - Library and Information Services

-- Community and Recreation Programs and Services
+- Recreation Centers (Community and Recreation Programs and Services)

+- Warrior Zones

 - Better Opportunities for Single Soldiers (BOSS)

 - Outdoor Recreation Program

 - Automotive Skills Program

 - Arts and Crafts Program

 - Leisure Travel Services

-- Entertainment (Music and Theater) Programs
+- Music and Theatre Programs

-- Garrison-wide Information
+- Special Events

 ACRRO 2.0 is a data-collection and reporting tool created to facilitate the consolidated input and real-time access to key Soldier and Community Recreation (S&CR) management data and supports the FMWR community - from Garrison to Headquarters.
 ACRRO 2.0 uses Army Stationing and Installation Plan (ASIP) data, Real Property Planning and Analysis System (RPLANS), and the General Information provided by Garrison Users in conjunction with the resource drivers to calculate the minimum amount of equipment, staffing, and other resources a Program Area is authorized.
 These quantities are aggregated across all Garrisons by IMCOM G9 to determine annual requirements for resources and funding distribution.
-It is important to note that established minimums may fluctuate as a result of changes in Garrison operational characteristics (e.g., declining troop strength).
+It is important to note that established minimums may fluctuate as a result of changes in a Garrison's operational characteristics (e.g., declining troop strength).